-The actuarial valuation as at December 31, 2016 assumed health care costs would increase 8% [2015 - 8%] in the year following the valuation, graded down to 4% after six years [2015 - 4% after six years], and dental costs are assumed to increase by 6% [2015 - 6%] after one year, graded down to 4% after six years [2015 - 4% after six years].
+The actuarial valuation as at December 31, 2017 assumed health care costs would increase 8% [2016 - 8%] in the year following the valuation.
+This rate of increase is then reduced annually to a rate of 4% six years following the valuation [2016 - 4% after six years].

+Dental costs are assumed to increase by 6% [2016 - 6%] in the year following the valuation.
+This rate of increase is then reduced annually to a rate of 4% six years following the valuation [2016 - 4% after six years].

 The dispensing fee portion of health care costs is limited to twelve dollars and ninety-nine cents; the current maximum allowed under the benefits plan.